 Why?
 Is it the lack of sunlight, you ask?
 To some degree this is true.
 Is it the feeling of being overwhelmed or doing too many tasks in a short period of time?
 That too has a lot to do with it.
 So what causes Holiday Stress?
 To better understand Holiday Stress is to understand what is Stress.

-Stress is your body and/or mind’s reaction to perceive danger, whether from internal stressors or external.
+Stress is your body and/or mind’s reaction to perceived danger, whether from internal stressors or external stressors.

-- External Stressors include physical conditions, such as an illness from an injury like a Concussion or stroke, chronic pain, lack of sleep, or reaction to hot or cold temperature.
-Other external stressors are financial, like the ability to pay the bills each month.
+- External Stressors include physical conditions, such as an illness from an injury like a concussion or stroke, chronic pain, lack of sleep, or reaction to hot or cold temperature.
+Other external stressors include traffic jams, long commutes, a computer crash, driving in inclement weather, dealing with difficult people, and financial worries/issues, like the ability to pay the bills each month.

-- Internal Stressors can also be physical, such as a reaction to hot flashes, an infection or inflammation like Lyme Disease, or psychological issues.
+- Internal Stressors come from within.
+These stressors come from your personal expectations, perceptions, goals and standards.
+Trying to be perfect or holding yourself and/or others to unreasonable expectations.
+Internal stressors can also be physical, such as a reaction to hot flashes, an infection or inflammation like Lyme Disease, or psychological issues.

 - Stress can be acute, such as immediate threat, or losing your job or your home during the holiday season.
 You want to celebrate, yet you feel overwhelmed with fear, despair, and helplessness.
 Psychologically, it causes the feelings of being anxious, which are different than the feelings of anxiety in an Anxiety Disorder.
 If you have an Anxiety Disorder, stress, regardless of the cause, only heightens your symptoms of Anxiety Disorder.